-375 Scenic Design (3).
+Scenic Design (3).
 Prereq: THE 140

 Basic principles and techniques of scene design for the stage, with an emphasis on the process a designer uses in the development of their ideas and the tools needed to convey design ideas to others.
-(Fall, even years)
+(On demand)

 376 Musical Theatre Studio II (2).
-Prereq: THE 276

 Applied study of musical theatre repertoire.
 This class works toward a public performance at the end of the semester.
-(Spring only)
+(On demand)

-Selected Topics in Acting (3).
+397 Selected Topics in Acting (3).
 Prereq: THE 251

-This course offers an in depth examination of select acting methodologies and/or styles.
+This course offers an in-depth examination of select acting methodologies and/or styles.
 May be repeated for credit for different topics.
-(Odd years only)
+(Spring only)

-405 Advanced Topics in Theatre Design (3).
-Petition Required
+405 Theatre Design II (3).
+Prereq: THE 205